jake314159/markdown-latex/readme.md

 Or you can have maths inline like this $$$\alpha$$$.
 ```

-Where the dollar are part of a sentence.
+Where the dollar symbols are part of a sentence.

 ##Licence